-Members of your portal will use Map Viewer, ArcGIS Pro, the ArcGIS Python API, or the ArcGIS REST API to perform analysis.
+Members of your portal will use Map Viewer, ArcGIS Pro, ArcGIS API for Python, or the ArcGIS REST API to perform analysis.

 Components needed to use ArcGIS GeoAnalytics Server

-Review the information in Additional server deployment to understand how you will architect your system for ArcGIS GeoAnalytics Server.
+Review the information in Additional server deployment to understand how you'll architect your system for ArcGIS GeoAnalytics Server.
 The GeoAnalytics Tools are hosted as a series of tasks in ArcGIS GeoAnalytics Server.
-For members of your organization to use these tasks to perform analysis in Portal for ArcGIS, you'll need to set up a base ArcGIS Enterprise deployment, if you do not already have one, GeoAnalytics Server and a spatiotemporal ArcGIS Data Store.
-You will need two ArcGIS Server sites - one to act as the GeoAnalytics Server and one for the portal's hosting server in the base ArcGIS Enterprise deployment:
+For members of your organization to use these tasks to perform analysis in ArcGIS Enterprise, you'll need to set up a base ArcGIS Enterprise deployment, if you do not already have one; GeoAnalytics Server; and a spatiotemporal ArcGIS Data Store.
+You'll need two ArcGIS Server sites—one to act as the GeoAnalytics Server and one for the portal's hosting server in the base ArcGIS Enterprise deployment:

 Site 1: Base ArcGIS Enterprise deployment